asameli/cnf-aws-iday/content/6_ModuleSix/_index.md

 {{% notice tip %}}
 We truly appreciate your time and efforts to review FortiGate CNF and value your feedback greatly.
-You will receive a request to complete a post event survey and **can get a gift if you complete it while on site!**
+You will receive a request to complete a post event survey.

+**Thank you for your participation and your time.
+We hope this session was valuable for you.**
 {{% /notice %}}